 Sumo’s guide on how to find and pitch to podcast hosts is a great starting point.

 You can also answer these so you can come off as an authority.

 If you can position yourself as an authority on Quora with your answers and/or links to your posts, you could drive more website traffic.

-David Schneider, one of the experts we featured in a recent expert roundup, regularly uses Quora to browse for content ideas as well.
+David Schneider, one of the experts we featured in a recent expert roundup, actually regularly uses Quora to browse for content ideas as well.

-71. Participate in a Link Roundup
+69. Promote Content By Participating in a Link Roundup

 It also helps to participate in link roundups that are published monthly/weekly for better backlinks and relationship building.